tschoffelen/csv-hero/README.md

 ## Deployment

-This project is automatically deployed when new code is pushed to the `master` branch using [Netlify](https://www.netlify.com).
+This project is automatically deployed when new code is pushed to the `master` branch using Vercel.